umbraco/UmbracoDocs/Umbraco-Cloud/Security/index.md

 For more information see [the related GitHub issue](https://github.com/Azure/app-service-announcements/issues/12).

-## Blacklist specific IPs from accessing you website
+## Deny specific IPs from accessing you website

 You can block people and bots(e.g. a malicious scanning bot) from accessing your website by adding their IP addresses to a deny-list.